Statistics Explained

 Transfer of know-how

-• Participation in meetings within the ESS: seminars, working groups, task forces and other meetings within the ESS are fora where Member States discuss and develop statistical methodologies and standards used across the EU.
+• Participation in meetings within the ESS: seminars, working groups, task forces and other meetings within the ESS are fora, where Member States discuss and develop statistical methodologies and standards used across the EU.
 Participants therefore have the opportunity to learn about current issues regarding the implementation of the acquis and also to participate in the drafting of the new acquis in different statistical domains.

 • Management training: top and middle managers of national statistical authorities need to be trained in planning and management practices and techniques.
 In statistics, such training usually leads to the development of strategies, the definition of statistical infrastructure, correct handling of user requests and the implementation of new initiatives in the national statistical authorities.

-• Traineeships: under the Instrument for pre-Accession (IPA), staff from the national statistical authorities of Western Balkans and Türkiye may be seconded to Eurostat or the national statistical authority of an EU or EFTA Member State for up to three months where they will observe and participate in the functioning and daily work of these institutions.
+• Traineeships: under the Instrument for Pre-accession Assistance (IPA), staff from the national statistical authorities of Western Balkans and Türkiye may be seconded to Eurostat or the national statistical authority of an EU or EFTA Member State for up to three months where they will observe and participate in the functioning and daily work of these institutions.

 • Study visits to national statistical authorities: the national statistical authorities of Western Balkans and Türkiye have the opportunity to send one or two of their specialists to visit national statistical authorities in the EU or EFTA Member States.
 The aim of these visits is to acquire new knowledge or to discuss specific technical or methodological shortcomings or problems within their own authority and try to overcome these through examples of best practice.
-Candidate countries and potential candidates can also host visits from experts from EU and EFTA Member States.
+The candidate countries and potential candidate can also host visits from experts from EU and EFTA Member States.

 Assistance funding and instruments